How to Tell if Your Vein Problems Are More Than Cosmetic

 Another reason you may see varicose veins pop up is due to the fact that your vein walls are weakened.
 This means that they can’t deal with the pressure of blood flowing through them, which causes the veins to oftentimes swell and enlarge, and sometimes even twist.

-If you see those purple veins on your legs (or anywhere else on your body), then it’s time you look further for other signs of what could be amiss.
+If you see those purple veins on your legs (or anywhere else on your body), then it’s time you look further for other signs of vein disease, or meet with a vein specialist for an initial consultation.Schedule your consultation today

 Varicose veins can cause pressure in your veins to build up, which, as a result, leads to leakage in the tissue surrounding the damaged vein.
 And this shows in the form of swelling.
 Not only can this swelling be uncomfortable — your skin feels as if it’s getting stretched tighter and tighter — it can also be incredibly painful.